Calico Fabric Guide

 What is Calico fabric?

-Calico is commonly used for a variety of crafting projects, such as quilting, dressmaking, and home decor.
-Because of its versatile nature, It is also used to make bags, aprons, and other utility items due to its strength and durability.
-Calico can also be dyed and is often used as a base cloth to make pillowcases, duvets, and bedding ensembles.
-It is also used by the fashion industry for toiles (samples).
+Calico is commonly used for a variety of crafting projects, such as quilting, dressmaking and home decor.
+Due to its versatile nature, it is also used to make bags, aprons and other utility items thanks to its strength and durability.
+Calico is often used as a base cloth to make pillowcases, duvets and bedding ensembles.
+For any of these applications, loomstate calico should be pre-washed as there will be significant shrinkage.

 Looking for great quality fabrics?
 We have over 600 references available!